Internet personality

-An Internet celebrity, also referred to as an Internet personality, is an individual who has acquired or developed their fame and notability on the Internet.
-The growing popularity of social media provides a means for people to reach a large, global audience, and internet celebrities are commonly present on large online platforms such as Facebook, Instagram, TikTok, and YouTube, which primarily rely on user-generated content.
-Some Internet celebrities are known as social media influencers, or simply influencers, due to their social influence online.
+An internet personality, also referred to as an internet celebrity, is an individual who has acquired or developed their fame and notability on the Internet.
+The growing popularity of social media provides a means for people to reach a large, global audience, and internet personalities are commonly present on large online platforms such as Facebook, Instagram, TikTok, and YouTube, which primarily rely on user-generated content.
+Some internet personalities are known as social media influencers, or simply influencers, due to their social influence online.

-Certain internet celebrities may function as lifestyle gurus promoting a particular lifestyle or attitude.
+Certain internet personalities may function as lifestyle gurus promoting a particular lifestyle or attitude.
 In this capacity they act as key amplifiers of trends across various genres including fashion, cooking, technology, travel, video games, movies, esports, politics, music, sports, and entertainment.
-As part of influencer marketing, companies and organizations may enlist internet celebrities to advertise their products to their fan base and followers on their respective platforms.
+As part of influencer marketing, companies and organizations may enlist internet personalities to advertise their products to their fan base and followers on their respective platforms.

 History

 In 1991, the Internet and the World Wide Web became widely available, leading to the creation of numerous websites dedicated to shared interests.
 These forums allowed users to seek advice and help from experienced individuals in their field, increasing the availability of information beyond mainstream print media and corporate websites.
 Dedicated social media platforms emerged from these developments, providing users with the ability to create profiles and connect with others.
 SixDegrees.com pioneered this concept in 1997.
 Additionally, websites supporting blogging emerged around the same time, allowing users to publish long-form articles and stories.
 Since then forums, social media and blogging have transformed into integral components of communication, social interaction, business and journalism.
-Popular social media platforms include Facebook, Instagram, YouTube, Reddit, Twitch, Snapchat, TikTok, Twitter, Discord, Viber, WeChat, and WhatsApp.
+Popular social media platforms in 2019 included Facebook, Instagram, YouTube, Reddit, Twitch, Snapchat, TikTok, Twitter, Discord, Viber, WeChat, and WhatsApp.

 Types

-Depending on their rise to fame, internet celebrities may reach their audiences in different ways.
+Depending on their rise to fame, internet personalities may reach their audiences in different ways.
 Some people write journals or blogs, some make YouTube or TikTok videos, others post frequently on Instagram or Twitter (X).
 The Internet has made fame accessible to and attainable for the general public.
 In some cases, people might rise to fame through a single viral event or viral video, and become an Internet meme.
 For example, Zach Anner, a comedian from Austin, Texas, gained worldwide attention after submitting a video to Oprah Winfrey's "Search for the Next TV Star" competition.
-Viral videos from internet celebrities could entail a funny event happening in the moment, a popular new dance, or even a post on Twitter.
+Viral videos from internet personalities could entail a funny event happening in the moment, a popular new dance, or even a post on Twitter.